chris-martin/haskell-gtk-hello-world/readme.md

 This is the [hello-world example from the gtk2hs documentation] (http://projects.haskell.org/gtk2hs/documentation/#hello_world).

-If you're using Nix, your `~/.stack/config.yaml` should include this:
+If you're using Nix, `~/.stack/config.yaml` should include this:

 ```yaml
 nix: